 I’ve noticed that increasing numbers of friends are quite open to reading the Bible for themselves.
 You can order attractive copies quite affordably.
 I normally encourage seeking friends to read the Bible in large chunks – starting with Luke, John and Acts, before then tackling Genesis and Exodus.

-If your friend has managed to watch a CU event online, why not ask if they’d like to do the same on Sunday with you?
-Most friends may never have thought about what church looks like online and may just be curious.
+If your friend has been to a CU event, why not ask if they’d like to come on Sunday with you?
+Most friends may never have thought about going to church and may just be curious.
 Others may be more serious seekers – or even have come to faith – and inviting them to church could be the beginning of helping them connect with wider church family.

 By clicking any link on this page you are giving your consent for us to set cookies.